ucsb-cs8-w18-matni/ucsb-cs8-w18-matni.github.io/_lab/lab00.md

 <table bgcolor="lightcyan" border="1" cellpadding="4"><tbody><tr><td>
 <strong>Second partner should now log in and redo Steps 2 through 8.</strong>
-<br\>The first partner should not leave though: help your partner out.
+ The first partner should not leave though: help your partner out.
 Things should go much more quickly and smoothly the second time through.
 </td></tr></tbody></table>

 <hr>